Estonia Food Guide

 Kiluvõileib (Sprat Sandwich)

-Traditionally made with Estonian black rye bread coated with butter or munavõi (egg butter) and topped with slices of hard-boiled egg, onions, fresh greens, and a sprat fillet fished from the Baltic Sea.
-Estonians take their sprat sandwiches seriously, serving them on all special occasions from weddings and funerals to birthdays and New Year's Eve.
+Black rye bread spread with butter or munavõi (egg butter), then topped with slices of hard-boiled egg, onion, fresh greens, and a sprat fillet pulled from the Baltic.
+Estonians take these sandwiches seriously.
+They show up at weddings, funerals, birthdays, and New Year's Eve alike.

 Kohuke (Chocolate-Covered Curd Snack)

-A beloved Estonian treat made from freshly pressed sweet curd coated in chocolate.
-While the classic version sticks to simple curd and chocolate, you'll find variations including strawberry, caramel, coconut, and lemon.
-Popular across the Baltic region, its history dates back about 70 years and it became a cult favorite during the Soviet era.
-Available in any supermarket, grocery store, or cafe.
+Freshly pressed sweet curd dipped in chocolate.
+The plain version is just curd and chocolate, but you'll also find strawberry, caramel, coconut, and lemon.
+It caught on across the Baltics, goes back about 70 years, and became a cult favorite in the Soviet era.
+Any supermarket, grocery store, or cafe will have it.

 Mulgikapsad (Stewed Sauerkraut with Pork)